EPC Rating

 Green Mortgages

-With the popular green initiative, many lenders have introduced green mortgages with benefits.
+In line with the popular green initiative, many lenders have introduced green mortgages with benefits.
 These benefits include lower interest rates for high-rated properties or cash back for improvements.
 More innovative products are expected to enter the market soon.

 Advisers should understand these products and lenders’ criteria for extra borrowing.
 The details are crucial.
 Exceptions may apply to certain property types, and there will be affordability-related spending limits.